Having a Tough Child: The Emotional Reality No One Talks About

 Stress affects adults in different ways.
 Some become harsh, some humble, and still others shut down.
 You then quarrel over the fighting.
 Resentment rises quickly when you carry most of the behavioural burden.
 In the midst of chaos, a straightforward solution that truly works is not a long talk.

 Choose two common rules for the week, and one shared responsibility that you both can handle peacefully during the brief weekly check-in when the house is quiet.
-Children usually push harder when they perceive parents to be split, and consistency is more important than intensity.
+Children usually push harder when they perceive their parents as split, and they consider consistency more important than intensity.

 6) You feel isolated from other parents